 From the types of repetitive work to dealing with violent interactions, healthcare professionals face many hazards on a daily basis.
 In terms of days away from work, the leading cause of injury is overexertion.2

-While many dangers can be limited by administrative policy and facility safeguards, there are some steps that you can take as a healthcare professional to prevent injuries, such as wearing the right hospital work shoes.
+While many dangers can be limited by administrative policy and facility safeguards, there are some steps that you can take as a healthcare professional to prevent injuries, such as wearing the right type of medical shoe.

 What Are the Most Common Injuries for Healthcare Workers?